Today, we’re reviewing the Kettler Favorit rowing machine. While it’s a budget rower, it’s mid-range in price for a hydraulic piston rowing machine.

 The Kettler Favorit Rowing Machine is a hydraulic-piston rower.

-Plus, you can read more about the general characteristics of hydraulic-piston rowers and other rowing machine resistance types in this article here.
+You can read more about the general characteristics of hydraulic-piston rowers and other rowing machine resistance types in this article here.

 The resistance can be easily adjusted by manually changing the position of the piston on the handle bar.
 Moving it up increases resistance, while moving it down decreases resistance.

 The resistance increases due to an increase in angle being applied to the piston.
-Again, I’m not an engineer and not a physicist, so I’m not sure of the formula that explains this.

-The ‘Free Motion’ design of the Kettler Favorit is another great feature.
+The ‘Free Motion’ design of the Kettler Favorit is another cool feature.
 Unlike other rowers where you can’t vary the angle at which you ‘pull back’ the handles, you can vary the angle on the Favorit.

 For example, you can pull the arms straight back to work the inner back muscles or you can ‘swing out’ your arms, like rowing a boat, and work the outer back.